-If you plan to hire a Chapter 7 bankruptcy attorney, bring copies to the initial consultation.
-Not only will doing so help the lawyer assess your case but getting documents from clients can be challenging.
-Showing up prepared will make you a more desirable client.
+Bring copies to the initial consultation if you plan to hire a bankruptcy attorney.
+Not only will it help the lawyer assess your case but getting documents from clients can be challenging, and showing up prepared will make you a more desirable client.

-In many courts, you'll send these documents to the Chapter 7 bankruptcy trustee appointed to oversee your case.
-They'll be due at least seven days before the date set for the 341 meeting of creditors—the one hearing that all filers must attend.
+These are the documents you'll need for the 341 meeting.
+You'll send them to the Chapter 7 bankruptcy trustee appointed to oversee your case at least seven days before the date set for the 341 meeting of creditors—the one hearing that all filers must attend.

 If you can, submit the forms earlier.
 Here's why.